johanbrandhorst/blog/content/post/go-protobuf-tips.md

 ```

 ## More

 Feel free to reach out to me on gophers slack or on
-[my twitter](https://twitter.com/JohanBrandhorst) if you found this helpful or if you have
+[bluesky](https://bsky.app/profile/jbrandhorst.com) if you found this helpful or if you have
 any more tips I should include in this list.